 The pineal gland story

 Therefore, DMT is also a breeding ground for strange ideas.
 One of the most popular misconceptions about the molecule regards the mysterious pineal gland in the center of the human brain.
-DMT does naturally occur in all human bodies (and in so many animals, plants and fungi) and it have been found in the pineal gland of the brain of rodents in very small amounts.
-But recent research has shown that DMT is not produced naturally in the pineal gland with anywhere near the amounts needed to create its incredible effects.
+DMT does naturally occur in all human bodies (and in so many animals, plants and fungi) and it has been found in the pineal gland of the brain of rodents in very small amounts.
+But recent research has shown that DMT is not produced in the pineal gland with anywhere near the amounts needed to induce naturally occurring mystical effects.

 This is what Dr. Rick Strassman, who is often referenced as the source of the pineal gland DMT idea, had to say about the idea: